Aloo Paneer Paratha Recipe

 Make The Dough

-Add water (approx. 1-½ cups) gradually and knead to make a soft dough.
+Step 2: Gradually add water (about 1-½ cups), kneading until a soft dough forms.
 The dough should be slightly tighter than the roti dough.

 The amount of water required to knead the dough depends on the quality of the flour.
-The best way is to keep adding water little by little until the dough comes together.
+The best way is to keep adding water a little at a time until the dough comes together.

 Make The Aloo Paneer Filling

-Mash 10 oz (300 g) of boiled, cooled, and peeled potatoes nicely using a potato masher.
+Step 5: Mash 300 g of boiled, cooled, and peeled potatoes with a potato masher until smooth.
 There shouldn’t be any big pieces.

 Mashed potatoes in a bowl.